-Welcome to the 2020 edition of Australian Jobs.
-This publication provides an overview of trends in the Australian labour market to support job seekers and employment service providers, career advisers, those considering future training and work and people interested in labour market issues.
+Welcome to the 2021 edition of Australian Jobs.
+This publication provides an overview of trends in the Australian labour market to support job seekers and employment service providers, career advisers, those considering future training and people interested in labour market issues.

 How to use Australian Jobs

-Australians Jobs 2020 is designed to step you through all aspects of the labour market.
-The COVID-19 pandemic has had significant impact on the labour market and there is now more competition for jobs.
-It is more important than ever to understand what employers are looking for and to understand the labour market that you are moving into.
+Australian Jobs 2021 is designed to step you through all aspects of the labour market.
+The COVID-19 pandemic has had a significant impact on the labour market and there is now more competition for certain jobs.
+Accordingly, it is more important than ever to understand what employers are looking for and to gain an understanding of the labour market that you are moving into.

 The second half of the publication provides a step-by-step process on how to find a job.
 From where vacancies are located, to what employers are looking for, demonstrating how formal education can help you achieve career goals and outlining what government programs are available to assist you.

 There are also several pages from the National Careers Institute (NCI).
 The NCI was established to ensure people have access to authoritative and accurate careers information and support, irrespective of their age or career stage.
 You can read about the various products and services available to be connected to further education, training or work options to support your career needs or goals.

 It is important to remember that the labour market can change quickly.
 It isn’t easy to forecast future labour market conditions and it isn’t recommended to base employment and training decisions solely on predicted shortages.
 It is far better to train in an area in which you have an interest and aptitude than choosing a career solely based on expectations about future conditions.